anon-blue/anon.blue/README.txt

                                                      do you want to know the mea
-ning of life? do you want to be ali
+ning of life? do you want to be alive?
+ yes/no